 - Volume photographers who make up the low prices with a larger volume of clients served

 - Larger photography firms that dispatch independent contractors to shoot weddings

-I don’t have the bandwidth to go into each and every one of these, but the most common reason for being cheap is the first one – since everyone starts somewhere!
+I am not going to go into each one in detail, but you should know that the most common reason for being cheap is the first one – since everyone starts somewhere!
 I’ve put them in descending order of reasons for their cheapness in the list above.